John-Nagle/lslutils/npc/README.md

 * Some objects, especially furniture, come with poorly chosen collision volumes.
 If you can walk though it with an avatar, this path planning system will go through it.

-* Thin horizontal objects, like tables, may not be detected by this system, because it's using llCastRay, and all the rays might miss the edge of the table.
+* Thin horizontal objects, such as tables, may not be detected by this system, because it's using llCastRay, and all the rays might miss the edge of the table.
 If this is a problem, put an invisible solid under the table and make it a static obstacle.